alvaro-prieto/corne/README.md

 * Keyboard shortcuts per application using the hyper key (Karabiner Elements).
 * Split screen functions in macOS (BetterSnapTool).
 * Move an application to a specific desktop.
-* Some special outputs have been achieved with mapping applications such as Karabiner.
+* Some special outputs have been achieved with remapping applications such as Karabiner.
-* In macOS system settings -> keyboard: disable "Use F1, F2, etc. as function keys".
+* In macOS system settings -> keyboard: disable: "Use F1, F2 , etc. keys as standard function keys"
 * On Windows install WinCompose to support unicode keys.
-* The key combination to shut down the operating system in Windows may vary depending on the language of your operating system.
-Currently compatible with Spanish version.
+* The key combination to shut down the computer may vary in Windows depending on the language of your operating system.
+Currently compatible with the Spanish version.
 * The ability to switch between desktops in macOS requires 3 desktops and activate the shortcuts in: keyboard -> shortcuts -> mission control.
-* If you are experiencing problems with characters such as `` ª '', ``> `` and other keys that generate unexpected output, check the regional settings of your keyboard in the operating system.
-In Karabiner, select `` Country code: 1 '' for your Corne keyboard.
-The regional configuration in macOS has to be set to `` Spanish - ISO ''.
+* If you are experiencing problems with characters such as ``ª``, ``>`` and other keys generating unexpected outputs, check the regional settings of your keyboard in the operating system.
+In Karabiner, select ``Country code: 1`` for your Corne keyboard.
+The regional configuration in macOS has to be set to ``Spanish - ISO``.

 & nbsp;
 & nbsp;
 ## Developer Notes

-For more information go to the file `` keymap.c ''.
-Some minor modifications have been made to the QMK code in order to compile this keymap; these changes have been listed in the `` Settings '' section.
+For further information check the file ``keymap.c``.
+Some minor modifications have been made to the QMK code in order to compile this keymap; these changes have been listed in the ``Settings`` section.

 &nbsp;
 &nbsp;

 # 🇪🇸 Descripción

-Firmaware para [Teclado Corne](https://github.com/foostan/crkbd) especialmente diseñado para desarrolladores de software que utilizan macOS y Windows.
+Firmaware para [Teclado Corne](https://github.com/foostan/crkbd) especialmente diseñado para desarrolladores de software que utilizan macOS y Windows y escriben en español e inglés.

 Algunos de los conceptos que se han tenido en cuenta: